Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1400.md

 How do you help you along the way?
 We need to work that out?

+Conversation should be around good standard patterns for CD.
+Pretty confident that we can define one or two different patterns for CD, no matter what the tool.

+Problem discovered so far has been to try to make the pipeline flexible, leads to unexpected complexity.

+This product from Opscode will replace Jenkins.

 ## What will we do now?
 What needs to happen next?